DB Regio

 The company as a mainly nationwide operational company is responsible for all regional transport activities (rail and bus) of the DB Group in Germany.
 This includes traffic in neighboring countries.
-For the maintenance of the vehicle fleet, the company operates its own workshops.

-The company serves 310 lines with 22,800 trains and 295,000 stops every day.
-It has about ten million customers.
+DB Regio serves 310 lines with 22,800 trains and 295,000 stops every day, serving about ten million customers.

 History

+Foundation and early years

-The DB Regio AG emerged in the course of the second stage of the rail reform on January 1, 1999, from the local transport division of Deutsche Bahn AG.
+DB Regio AG emerged during the second stage of the rail reform on 1 January 1999, from the local transport division of Deutsche Bahn AG.
 Original plans were for them to be listed on the stock exchange by 2003.
 An IPO has not yet been implemented.

-The articles of association for DB Regio GmbH were concluded on February 12, 1998, and the company was entered in the commercial register on April 6, 1998.
+The articles of association for DB Regio GmbH were concluded on 12 February 1998, and the company was entered in the commercial register on 6 April 1998.
 Its sole purpose was the "preparation of the outsourcing of the local passenger transport division of Deutsche Bahn Aktiengesellschaft to a newly founded stock corporation in legal, economic and organizational terms".
-By resolution of April 27, 1999, the company was renamed Deutsche Bahn Erste Vermögensverwaltungsgesellschaft mbH, the object of which was the "administration of its own assets and any activities that are conducive to the aforementioned purpose".
+By resolution of 27 April 1999 the company was renamed Deutsche Bahn Erste Philippe Dressel mbH, the object of which was the "administration of its own assets and any activities that are conducive to the aforementioned purpose".

-The spin-off of DB Regio Aktiengesellschaft was completed when it was entered in the commercial register on June 1, 1999.
+The spin-off of DB Regio Aktiengesellschaft was completed when it was entered in the commercial register on 1 June 1999.
 The company's purpose was: "Providing, marketing and coordinating transport services for rail and road public transport and the related services; Operation, maintenance, procurement and manufacture of vehicles of all types, in particular locomotives, railcars, railroad cars and buses and coaches; Managing businesses of related companies for their account as well as providing consulting services for third parties.
 "The company's share capital initially amounted to DM 800 million, which was divided into 80 million shares from various shareholders.
 The first chairman of the board was Klaus Daubertshäuser.
-The company's articles of association had already been adopted on November 24, 1998.
+The company's articles of association had already been adopted on 24 November 1998.